abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

             </div>

-        The yellow reactangle tells us that the focus is on variable :math:`1 (x_0)`, which means that at the next step a value will assigned to this variable.
+        The yellow rectangle tells us that the focus is on variable :math:`1 (x_0)`, which means that at the next step a value will assigned to this variable.

     ..
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX: